Improving the accuracy of likelihood-based inference in meta-analysis and meta-regression: Case study: meat consumption data

 \citet{larsson:14} investigate the association between meat consumption and relative risk of all-cause mortality.
 The data include $16$ prospective studies, eight of which are about unprocessed red meat consumption and eight about processed meat consumption.
 We consider meta-regression with a covariate taking value $1$ for processed red mean and 0 for unprocessed.
 The DerSimonian \& Laird estimate of $\psi$ is $\hat\psi_{\text{DL}} = 0.57 \times 10^{-2}$, the maximum likelihood estimate is $\hat\psi_{\text{ML}} = 0.85 \times 10^{-2}$ and the maximum penalized likelihood estimate is the largest with $\hat\psi_{\text{MPL}} = 1.18 \times 10^{-2}$.
 The estimates of $\beta$ are $\hat\beta_{\text{ML}} = (0.10, 0.11)^\top$, $\hat\beta_{\text{MPL}} = (0.09, 0.11)^\top$ and $\hat\beta_{\text{DL}} = (0.11, 0.10)^\top$, where the first element in each vector corresponds to the intercept and the second to meat consumption.

-The DerSimonian~\&~Laird method indicates weak evidence for a higher risk associated to the consumption of red processed meat with a p-value of $0.054$.
-In contrast, the penalized deviance and Skovgaard's statistic suggest that there is no evidence of difference between the two types of meat, with p-values of $0.132$ and $0.145$, respectively.
+The DerSimonian~\&~Laird method indicates some evidence for a higher risk associated to the consumption of red processed meat with a p-value of $0.027$.
+In contrast, the penalized likelihood ratio and Skovgaard's statistic suggest that there is rather weak evidence for higher risk, with p-values of $0.066$ and $0.073$, respectively.

-The supplementary material contains a simulation study under the maximum likelihood fit that illustrates that the maximum likelihood estimator of $\psi$ is negatively biased.
+The Supplementary Material contains a simulation study under the maximum likelihood fit that illustrates that the maximum likelihood estimator of $\psi$ is negatively biased.
 The other estimators almost fully compensate for that bias, but $\hat\psi_{\text{MPL}}$ is appreciably more efficient than $\hat\psi_{\text{DL}}$.
+The simulation study therein is also used to illustrate the good performance of the penalized likelihood ratio test in terms of size.